-All too often the idea of creating a repository for Integration Management gets put on the backburner when the thrill of starting a new Integration takes hold.
-This play puts the topic back on the table as a forerunner topic to be done before right after planning yet before Integration kick-off.
+All too often the idea of creating a repository for Integration Management gets put on the back burner when the thrill of starting a new Integration takes hold.
+This play puts the topic back on the table as a forerunner objective to be done right before the integration kick-off.

 A central document repository is essential for three main reasons: